A Coupled Design of Exploiting Record Similarity for Practical Vertical Federated Learning: Privacy

-Although disclosing a bloom filter to the attacker is not catastrophic since it is infeasible to reversely infer the raw features from the bloom filters, which is proved in \cite{karapiperis2017federal}, we aim to bound the probability of such disclosure by a small amount.
-If an attacker follows the attack model, we find that no matter how the attacker selects the set $S$, the probability of predicting the correct $k^B$ is always bounded by a small constant related to $\sigma_0$ and $\sigma$.
-The proof of Theorem~\ref{thm:main} is included in Appendix~\ref{apdx:proof}.
+\wzmc{Although not satisfying differential privacy, we prove that the success probability of greedy attacks }is always bounded by a small constant related to $\sigma_0$ and $\sigma$ regardless of the choice of $Q$ if an attacker follows the attack method (Theorem~\ref{thm:main}).

-\begin{restatable}{theorem}{main} Given a finite set of perturbed similarities \(s_{ij}\;(i\in S)\) between \(|S|\) bloom-filters \(b^A_{i}\;(i\in S)\) in party A and one bloom filter \(k^B_j\) in party B, if an attacker knows the scaling parameters \(\mu_0,\sigma_0\) and follows the procedure of the attack method, the probability of the attacker's predicted bloom filter \(\hat{k}^B_j\) equaling the real bloom filter \(k^B_j\) is bounded by a constant $\tau$.
-Formally, \abovedisplayskip=0pt \belowdisplayskip=0pt
+\begin{restatable}{theorem}{main} Given a finite set of perturbed similarities \(s_{ij}\;(i\in Q)\) between \(|Q|\) bloom-filters \(k^P_{i}\;(i\in Q)\) in party P and one Bloom filter \(k^S_j\) in party S, if an attacker knows the scaling parameters \(\mu_0,\sigma_0\) and follows the procedure of the attack method, the probability of the attacker's predicted Bloom filter \(\hat{k}^S_j\) equaling the real Bloom filter \(k^S_j\) is bounded by a constant $\tau$.
+Formally,